EricLu1218/Physical_Design_Automation/Homework3_Fixed-outline_Slicing_Floorplan_Design/src/README.md

-# Homework2: Two-way Min-cut Partitioning
+# Homework3: Fixed-outline_Slicing_Floorplan_Design
-Implement Fiduccia–Mattheyses algorithm to solve the problem of two-way min-cut partitioning.
+Use FM algorithm to implement two-way min-cut partitioning.

 ## Notice
 This code has been modified to OOP on 2020.11.04.